Murray918/reimagined-invention/README.md

 ## Year 1

-**Important** : You are encouraged to comment out console.logs that you no longer need.
+**Important**: As always, use console.logs all the time and log everything.
+But you should remove (or comment out) console.logs that you no longer need.
 There will be no further prompts for this advice.

 - [Open up your jQuery magic markdown file](https://github.com/ga-students/wdi-remote-gizmo/blob/master/unit_1/w03d03/instructor_notes/jQuery_cheat_sheet.md )- for reference